Workplace Injury Lawyers

 Slips, Trips, and Falls

 Trip and falls can occur in any workplace.
-They are more common, however, when employees are constantly on their feet on surfaces that could be slippery or uneven.
+They are more common, however, when employees are constantly on their feet on surfaces that could be slippery or uneven, such as roofs, ladders or scaffolding.
 If you work in a potentially hazardous environment, be very careful when choosing your steps, and in addition, make sure to place the bases of ladders very carefully if this is a part of your job.

 Common Workplace Injuries